 In 2018, when you buy an older house, the realtors have now had enough experience to know, that if there is a 60 amp service in a house older than 1965, that it needs to be upgraded.

-If your the seller, the concern comes with the fact that you loose 80% of your buying clients if there is a 60 amp service exiting.
+If you’re the seller, the concern comes with the fact that you loose 80% of your buying clients if there is a 60 amp service exiting.
 Home Inspectors are usually knowledgable enough to know if it is a 60 amp or 100 amp service.
 When a Home inspector or realtor suspects a 60 amp service, what happens next?
 (The service site needs to be verified, this is a topic for a future article.)
 Either the seller has to upgrade the service prior to listing the house, or arrange for the upgrade need to be done and by leaving documentation to this fact with the MLS listing, the seller is assuring to the buyers that this speed bump in the negotiations process has been looked after.
 You will want to get this done by a reputable contractor because your house sale is on the line.

-If your the buyer, and your realtor or home inspector finds a 60 amp service, then your position is a little different than the sellers.
+If you’re the buyer, and your realtor or home inspector finds a 60 amp service, then your position is a little different than the sellers.
 You want to ensure that this is upgraded so that you can get insurance and a mortgage on the home.

 What you want to do is ensure that whoever does the upgrade, that they be competent and get the permits required by the city or county to ensure the job is done properly.
 I have seen a lot of butchers out there who bust open walls and destroy stucco saying "OH well".
 Be mindful of who you choose.